Monisha-AK/codealpha_tasks/Matrix_Calculator/README.md

 ## Description

-A matrix calculator developed in C that performs various matrix operations.
+A menu-driven matrix calculator developed in C that performs various matrix operations.

 ## Features